tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ![image](images/supernode1-view.jpg)

 Supernode 1 is located on top of 200 Woolner Ave, Toronto.
-The supernode was deployed along side a Cisco deployed infrastructure belonging to the City of Toronto.
+The supernode was deployed alongside Cisco-deployed infrastructure belonging to the City of Toronto.

 ## Network